rchavezj/OpenCV_Projects/README.md

 ### Object Tracking and Motion Analysis
+It's a displacement of each of the pixel compared to previous frame but how much that pixel move compared to previous frame.
+A displacement vector of a moving object is also known as the optical flow vector.
 ### ([Return back to Contents](#Contents))
 |                                     |        |          |
 | :---:                               | :----: |  :----:  |